 Many investors hold equality and diversity as values that are very close to their hearts.
-These investors are in luck because many big companies have long realised the importance of equality and have put it at the centre of their goals regarding social responsibility.
+These investors are in luck because many big companies have long realised the importance of the relationship between stocks and equality and have put it at the centre of their goals regarding social responsibility.
 You’ll no doubt have noticed the ‘equal opportunities blurb’ on the websites of many businesses and increasingly at the end of any job application.
 Many organisations are keen to broadcast that they are equal opportunities employers who consider all applications fairly regardless of aspects like gender, ethnicity, sexuality, or disability.
 But how are major corporations actually doing on this front?
 Are these just empty words, or are there some companies who really are actively working towards more diversity and inclusion in the workplace?

 There are many ways to investigate a company to see if it is dedicated to workplace equality, and also a couple of shortcuts.
 Refinitiv publishes a World’s Most Diverse & Inclusive Companies list, ranking the most diverse and inclusive organisations globally.
 While you may well want to dig a little deeper into the policies (and financial health) of each company, the list certainly gives you a place to start.
 You may also want to take a look at a diversity-based sustainable ETF or two, as the companies included in these funds have already been pre-screened using the criteria of diversity and inclusion.
 The SPDR SSGA Gender Diversity Index, for example, is a good one when assessing true gender diversity within a big corporation.
 The companies included all have women in positions of power— (on their board of directors and/or in senior management positions.